ShaYmez/hblink3-docker-install/README.md

 # HBlink3 Docker Installer
-STILL IN DEVELOPMENT!!!!
+Debian 10 / 11 only!!
 FIXING ISSUES
 =======
-Development branch for version 2 (Dockerised HBMonv2) This is a multi-arch docker installer for HBlink3 and HBmonV2 combined for Debian 10 / 11
+This is a multi-arch docker installer for HBlink3 and HBmonV2 combined for Debian 10 / 11.
+The HBMonv2 dashboard is currently not supported on debian 12 at this time!!

 ![HBlink](img/HBLINK_logoV1.png "HBlink")